 Methods of Obtaining Self-Discipline

-In order to create independent self-discipline, teachers, parents, administration, and staff must help students: express feelings in a controlled productive way, think through their actions and predict the consequences - assume responsibility for their action (good and bad), identify the causes of their misbehavior and change them to more appropriate behavior, understand that behavior is shaped and modified by its consequences, model desired behavior, learn problem-solving, and skills be consistent.
+In order to create independent self-discipline, teachers, administration, and staff help students: express feelings in a controlled productive way, think through their actions and predict the consequences - assume responsibility for their action (good and bad), identify the causes of their misbehavior and change them to more appropriate behavior, understand that behavior is shaped and modified by its consequences, model desired behavior, learn problem-solving skills, and be consistent.

 Parent-Student Statement of Responsibility

-After reading the handbook, please sign the Statement of Responsibility page located in your summer registration packet and front of handbook and return one copy per family to the school office by August 21, 2015.
+After reading the handbook, please sign the Statement of Responsibility page located in your summer re-enrollment packet.

 General Rules of Conduct

 Students will be mannerly, courteous, and respectful.
-The learning environment will be orderly, quiet, and conducive to study.
+The learning environment will be orderly and conducive to study.
 Students will respect school property and the property of others.
 Students will WALK and remain quiet when moving through the building.

 Gum chewing is not permitted on campus at any time.

-Detention, in-school suspension, out of school suspension, or expulsion may be given for major offenses.
-Punishment is at the discretion of the principal.
+Automatic detention, in-school suspension, out of school suspension, or expulsion may be given for major offenses.
+Punishment is at the discretion of the administration.
 See Discipline Policy Grades 6-8 for consequences.

-Students in grades PreK-5 will be disciplined at the discretion of the principal.
+Students in grades PreK-5 will be disciplined at the discretion of the administration.
 Students will be sent to the office for any Major Offense.